Hacks for the Perfect Roast Dinner

 Potato Variety

-We recommend you use Maris Piper potatoes for the perfect roasties.
-According to 'The Science of Cooking' by Dr Stuart Farrimond, these are the best variety of potatoes to use if you’re looking for that perfect balance of seriously crispy on the outside and heavenly fluffy on the inside.
-In a pinch, King Edward or Charlotte potatoes will serve you well, too.
+We recommend using Maris Piper potatoes for the perfect roast potatoes.
+According to 'The Science of Cooking' by Dr Stuart Farrimond, these are the best varieties of potatoes to use if you’re looking for that perfect balance of seriously crispy on the outside and heavenly fluffy on the inside.
+In a pinch, King Edward or Charlotte potatoes will also serve you well.

 The Edge-Cut Method